teuler/picomite-stuff/README.md

 __Notes:__
 _(1): You use these instructions at your own risk.
 They worked for me but your software environment may be different and I take no responsibilities if you damage your configuration._
-_(2): There may be an easier, more straight-forward way to set up the built chain - this is just what I figured out to work._
+_(2): There may be an easier, more straight-forward way to set up the build chain - this is just what I figured out to work._

 ## Prerequisites